 Tofu has been such a plant-based staple for decades (not to mention the millennia in which it played a starring role in Asian cuisines) that it’s easy to forget that there are still plenty of newbies discovering it all the time.
 That alone merits this primer, though even for tofu aficionados, fresh inspiration is always welcome.

-What is tofu, anyway?
-Basically, it’s a coagulated form of soymilk.
+Basically, tofu is made from soymilk that has been coagulated into blocks.
 It’s believed to have originated in China, where it has often been referred to as bean curd, more than two thousand years ago.
 Tofu long has been a staple food in China, Japan, and many other Asian countries.

 To make tofu, soybeans are partially cooked, then pureed.
 Soy milk is extracted, then poured into shaping containers and solidified with one of two natural coagulants — nigari or calcium sulfate.
 The process is somewhat analogous to making cheese from milk.

-To allay a common concern, most commercially prepared tofu is made from organic soybeans, and is thereby non-GMO.
+To allay a common concern, most commercially prepared tofu is made from organic soybeans, and is in effect non-GMO.

 The most common tofu varieties